 Our platform is designed to solve the exact pain points discussed throughout this guide, empowering you to execute a world-class capital strategy with precision and efficiency.

 FundRobin is the essential tool for executing this playbook.
-We provide the intelligence and the framework to help you build a resilient, capital-efficient venture that wins grants, attracts investors, and maximises your control over your own destiny.
+With plans starting at Foundation (15/mo), Growth (159/mo), and Impact (399/mo), plus a 30-day free trial on every plan, we provide the intelligence and the framework to help you build a resilient, capital-efficient venture that wins grants, attracts investors, and maximises your control over your own destiny.

-Frequently Asked Questions About Blending Grants and Equity
+Frequently Asked Questions About Grants and Equity for Startups

 What is the difference between dilutive and non-dilutive funding?

-Non-dilutive funding is capital that you do not have to exchange for equity or ownership in your company, such as grants.
+Non-dilutive funding is capital that you do not have to exchange for equity or ownership in your company, such as grants from agencies like Innovate UK or the SBIR/STTR programme.
 Dilutive funding, like venture capital, requires you to give up a percentage of your company in exchange for the investment, thereby diluting the ownership of existing shareholders.
+A blended strategy uses both at different stages to optimise for founder control and growth speed.

 How hard is it to get a business grant for a startup?

-It is highly competitive to get a business grant, often with success rates below 10-15%.
-Success depends on the grant’s specificity, your startup’s alignment with the funder’s mission, the quality of your proposal, and the innovation of your technology or business model.
+It is highly competitive.
+According to SBIR.gov, acceptance rates for federal programmes often fall below 15%, and some fall into the single digits.
+Success depends on the grant’s specificity, your startup’s alignment with the funder’s mission, the quality of your proposal, and the innovation of your technology.
+A well-structured proposal using tools like FundRobin Smart Proposal can significantly improve your odds.

-Do you have to pay back non-dilutive funding?
+Do you have to pay back non-dilutive grant funding?

-You can raise capital without dilution primarily through securing grants from government agencies or private foundations, winning prize competitions, or utilising revenue-based financing options.
-These methods provide cash without requiring you to give up ownership in your company.
+You can raise capital without dilution primarily through securing grants from government agencies (like Grants.gov in the US or Innovate UK in the UK), winning prize competitions, or utilising revenue-based financing options.
+Platforms like FundRobin use AI-powered matching to connect startups with non-dilutive opportunities aligned to their specific sector and stage.

 Do VCs see grant funding as a positive or negative signal?

 Most sophisticated VCs see grant funding as a strong positive signal.
-It indicates that your technology has been vetted and validated by an expert third party, you are capital-efficient, and you have successfully reduced the technical risk of your venture, making it a more attractive investment.
+It indicates that your technology has been vetted and validated by an expert third party, you are capital-efficient, and you have successfully reduced the technical risk of your venture.
+Analysis from the Y Combinator blog notes that grant-backed startups often close equity rounds faster because key risks have already been retired.

 Build Your Capital Stack with Confidence

-A blended capital stack is the most strategic and resilient way for innovative startups to grow, de-risk, and maximise valuation.
+A blended capital stack is the most strategic and resilient way for innovative startups to grow, de-risk, and maximise valuation in 2026 and beyond.
 It transforms fundraising from a series of disparate, reactive events into a cohesive, long-term strategy that puts the founder in control.

 The key takeaway is this: view grants not as just free money, but as a strategic tool to build intrinsic value in your company, making it fundamentally more attractive to the equity investors you will need to scale.
 By validating your technology and de-risking your business model on someone else’s dime, you earn the right to command better terms, retain more ownership, and build a more enduring enterprise.

 Ready to architect your own blended capital stack?
-Discover how FundRobin’s AI-powered platform can identify the perfect grants to fuel your growth and attract your next round of investment.
+Discover how FundRobin‘s AI-powered platform can identify the perfect grants to fuel your growth and attract your next round of investment — start your 30-day free trial today.